AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-1.md

 A single card displaying data from Airvisual, the current weather and a 5 day weather forecast.

-![AmoebeLabs Swiss Army Knife Custom Card Example 1]
+![AmoebeLabs Swiss Army Knife Custom Card Example 1 - AirVisual and Weather forecast]

 ##:sak-sak-logo: Visualization
 This visualization is divided into three major blocks: